mantzas/patron/docs/components/HTTP.md

 ```

 The Raw Route Builder allows for lower level processing of the request and response objects.
-It s main difference with the Route Builder is the processing function.
+It's main difference with the Route Builder is the processing function.
 Which in this case is the `native` go http handler func.

 ```go
 // The HandlerFunc type is an adapter to allow the use of